vinhlee95/personal-blog/content/blog/iam/index.md

 That single, simple example alone can already tell how important IAM is in AWS ecosystem.
 In fact, IAM is *everywhere*.
 We will see, interact and configure it all across phases in development, security as well as monitoring.

 IAM is universal and does not apply to regions at the moment.
-This means we could use *global* IAM entities to adminster resources throughout all AWS supported regions.
+This means we could use *global* IAM entities to administer resources throughout all AWS supported regions.

 ## Building blocks
 IAM consists of users, groups, roles and policy documents.